cybercongress/cyb-ts/design/spec.md

 Immortal Robot for the Great Web

-Cyb mission is to link and persist knowledge that allows everyone prosper.
+Cyb's mission is to link and persist knowledge that allows everyone prosper.

-Technically Cyb is a browser based on the idea of state transition function defined by cyberlink: signed transition from one state to another.
+Technically Cyb is a browser based on the idea of state transition function defined by cyberlinks: signed transition from one state to another.

 ## Principles

 - Ownership: No keys - No pussy
-- Allegality: Because I can not care
+- Allegality: Because it cannot care
-- Nonviolence: Follow golden principle
+- Nonviolence: Follow the golden principle
 - Consent: I respect you
 - Privacy: Because we can
-- Efficiency: If something can be done faster by the cost of energy efficiency it has not to be done
+- Efficiency: If something can be done faster at the cost of energy efficiency it must not be done
 - Speed: Faster is always better than slow
-- Offline: Travel in spacetime can not be imagined without offline first experience
+- Offline: Travel in spacetime cannot be imagined without offline first experience
-- Modularity: I am limited set of concise interfaces
+- Modularity: I am a limited set of concise interfaces
 - Minimalizm: If you dont know why to add, do not add
 - Wisdom: You educate me, I educate you
 - Fun: Everyone loves games and tits